WebstaurantStore / Food Service Resources / Food Trucks & Concessions / How to Make Your Own Slushie Mix

 illustrated graphic of Brix scale on blue background

 The Brix scale is a measurement system used in food production to express the percentage of dissolved sucrose (sugar) in a liquid solution.
-It's commonly used in juice production, wine making, and frozen desserts to measure the amount of sugar that's present in the recipe.
-One degree on the Brix scale is equal to 1 gram of sucrose per 100 grams of solution.
+It's commonly used in juice production, winemaking, and frozen desserts to measure the amount of sugar present in the recipe.
+One degree on the Brix scale equals 1 gram of sucrose per 100 grams of solution.

 Why Is the Brix Scale Important?

 The Brix scale is important when making frozen desserts like slushies or granitas because sugar content affects the freezing process of your slush machine mix.
-Too much sugar in the mix will prevent the slushie from freezing, and too little sugar will cause it to freeze into a solid mass and damage your slushie machine.
-By checking the Brix reading on your slushie mix before adding it to the machine, you don't have to second guess yourself or spend any time adjusting the mix as it freezes.
+Too much sugar in the mix prevents the slushie from freezing, and too little sugar causes it to freeze into a solid mass and damage your slushie machine.
+By checking the Brix reading on your slushie mix before adding it to the machine, you don't need to adjust the mix as it freezes.

 The ideal Brix reading for a slushie solution should fall between 13 and 15 degrees.
-Check the manufacturer's instructions for the recommended Brix level, because every slushie machine has different requirements.
+Every slushie machine has different requirements, so check the manufacturer's instructions for the recommended Brix level.
 Some units will work with Brix levels as low as 11 and as high as 20.
-Premade slush mixes should be formulated to the correct range, but it never hurts to double check that the ratio of sugar to liquid is correct.
-It's even more important to check the Brix reading of your homemade slushie syrups to ensure they will freeze correctly.
+Though sellers formulate premade slushie mixes to the correct range, it never hurts to check that the ratio of sugar to liquid is correct.
+Don't forget to thoroughly check your homemade slushie syrups to ensure they freeze correctly and don't damage your machine.

 What Is a Refractometer?